xSylar7/TASK-Django-M12-Authentication-and-Permissions-II/README.md

 4. Add a `login_required` decorator to `create_movie` view in `movies/views.py`.
    - Read about the decorator [here](https://docs.djangoproject.com/en/4.0/topics/auth/default/#the-login-required-decorator).

-### Permissions Bonus
+### Bonus

-If you go to `movies/views.py` and see the `create_movie` view, you'll notice a _bonus_ comment.
+1. If you go to `movies/views.py` and see the `create_movie` view, you'll notice a _bonus_ comment.
 If you try to create a movie, even if you're logged in, it won't actually work.
 The reason is that the `form` expects to have `created_by` injected into it during runtime.
 We need to add the `request.user` to the form defaults for `created_by` in order for our view to work.
 Read about form defaults [here](https://docs.djangoproject.com/en/4.0/ref/forms/api/#initial-form-values).
+2. Customize your `User` model by inheriting from `django.contrib.auth.models.AbstractUser`.
+Go to `settings.py` and add `AUTH_USER_MODEL = "users.User"`, where `users` is the app name and `User` is the class name we chose for our custom `User` model.
+Don't forget to make migrations and migrate.